turbulette/turbulette/docs/en/docs/index.md

 Let's break down the structure :

-- `📁 my-project` : Here is the so-called *Turbulette project* folder, it will contain applications and project-level configuration files
+- `📁 eshop` : Here is the so-called *Turbulette project* folder, it will contain applications and project-level configuration files
 - `📁 alembic` : Contains the [Alembic](https://alembic.sqlalchemy.org/en/latest/) scripts used when generating/applying DB migrations
   - `📄 env.py`
   - `📄 script.py.mako`
 - `📄 .env` : The actual project settings live here
 - `📄 app.py` : Your API entrypoint, it contains the ASGI app
 - `📄 settings.py` : Will load settings from `.env` file

 !!! question
     Why have both `.env` and `settings.py`?